music-fsl-zsl/tutorial/book/foundations-fsl/foundations.md

 Few shot learning tasks divide the few labeled data we have and the many unlabeled data we would like to to label into two separate subsets: the **support set** and the **query set**.

 The small set of labeled examples we are given at inference time is the **support set**.
 The support set is small in size and contains a few ($N$) examples for each of the classes we would like to consider.
+The purpose of the support set is to provide some form of guidance to help the model learn and adapt to the novel classification task.

 Formally, we define the support set as a set of labeled training pairs $S = \{(x_1, y_1,), (x_2, y_2), ..., (x_N, y_N)\}$, where: